Ascent Uptown (Charlotte)

+Architecture

+The building comprises 300 residential units, including studios, one bedroom and two bedroom apartments, with a starting rent of $1,531, $1,987 and $2,974 respectively.
+There are also penthouses, the largest unit measuring 1,400 sqft.
+Each unit has floor to ceiling windows, quartz countertops, custom high-gloss cabinetry, Bosch and GE appliances and Bluetooth entry locks.

-20,000 sqft of amenities is spread over two floors.
-The features include a three-room fitness center, sky lounge, pool, community kitchen, private workspaces as well as multiple entertainment and lounge spaces.
+20,000 sqft of amenities are spread over two floors, including a three-room fitness center, sky lounge, pool, community kitchen, private workspaces as well as multiple entertainment and lounge spaces.
 The rooftop will feature a swimming pool and spacious sundeck, cabanas, grilling stations and fire pit.
 The first floor features a farm-to-table restaurant called Haymaker.
-The restaurant will provide room service to resident which includes seasonal menus and craft cocktails.
+The restaurant will provide room service to residents which includes seasonal menus and craft cocktails.

-The apartment range in size from studio, one- and two-bedroom apartments and penthouses with the largest unit featuring 1,400 sqft.
-Each unit has floor to ceiling windows, quartz countertops, custom high-gloss cabinetry, Bosch and GE appliances and Bluetooth entry locks.
+History

-Construction began on February 1, 2015, and Ascent Uptown is the 6th residential building to begin construction in Uptown Charlotte since the end of the Great Recession.
+Constructed between 2015 and 2017 on a build-to-rent basis, Ascent Uptown was the sixth residential building to be built in Uptown Charlotte since the end of the Great Recession.

-Ascent Uptown was constructed between W 3rd Street and S Poplar Street.
-It opened on June 19, 2017.

-It is owned by Greystar Real Estate Partners and was constructed on a build-to-rent basis.
+In 2023, Northmarq arranged the acquisition of the tower by New York City-based Sterling Equities on behalf of the former owner, Charleston-based Greystar Real Estate Partners, for $138 million.